 History: The first year in existence the RCAA implemented a major project (Art on the Bash) to place members’ artwork in empty store front windows along Wabash Avenue!
 That same year they founded a youth mentoring program, conducted a free seminar for artists getting their art into galleries and began an educational program “Encouragement and Exposure” at Rose-Hulman Institute of Technology where they interacted with students through talks, demonstrations and Fine Art exhibitions.

-Mission statement: To establish an art association open to the general public to promote, support, and enhance an appreciation of the visual arts in the Wabash Valley through art exhibits, demonstrations, seminars, study groups, and any and all other appropriate means.
+Mission statement: To establish and remain a non-profit organization open to the general public to promote, support, and enhance an appreciation of the visual arts in the Wabash Valley through art exhibits, demonstrations, seminars, study groups, and any and all other appropriate means.

 Meetings: The second Tuesday of each month at 6 p.m. (before 2020 pandemic) in the Vigo County Public Library, Seventh and Poplar streets, in Terre Haute, Indiana.
-Temporary meeting location: The Golden Frame, 509 E. Voorhees St.
+Temporary meeting location: Like River City Art Association on Facebook for monthly update.